 High school brought me from Wales to Germany (or at least Germantown), where I graduated from Germantown Friends School in a part of Philadelphia that provided shelter to George Washington and his cabinet fleeing the Yellow Fever in 1783.

-Fleeing Philadelphia myself (at least for a while), I attended college at Columbia College in New York City, where I double majored in English and Psychology and graduated, cum laude, in 1987.
+Fleeing Philadelphia myself (at least for a while), I attended Columbia College in New York City, where I double majored in English and Psychology and graduated, cum laude, in 1987.
 Obama was a senior when I was a freshman so I’m sure we ate the same H&H bagels at the student-run deli in Furnald Hall (a speculative shared experience but it’s the best Obama connection story I’ve got).
 After Columbia, I worked for a few years in nonprofit fundraising at the Pennsylvania Ballet and special events at The Coca-Cola Company.

 In 1991, in my effort to enter the hospitality field (with a plan to open a restaurant with a French chef friend of mine), I became certified as a Wine Captain at the Sommelier Society of America and thereafter became a sommelier and wine buyer for the ‘21′ Club, the famed prohibition-era restaurant and former speakeasy on 52nd Street in Manhattan, which features a secret wine cellar in its vaulted basement.
 Years later, at the funeral of a beloved uncle of mine, I learned that my grandfather Sam and his brothers were known as the “Silvers Brothers Alcohol Mob” during Prohibition, a well-known (even notorious) bootlegging and rum-running operation based in Philadelphia.
 So the ‘21′ Club, and my interest in wine, were apparently genetically, or at least historically, determined.